aravindvnair99/Python/Prerequisite.md

-# Prerequisites:
+# Prerequisites

-* Python or Python 3 installed with necessary dependencies.
+- Python or Python 3 installed with necessary dependencies.
-* Text editor or IDE for coding in Python.
+- Text editor or IDE for coding in Python.

-# Recommendations:
+# Recommendations

-* PyCharm as IDE or Visual Studio Code as text editor.
+- PyCharm as IDE or Visual Studio Code as text editor.